fussytroll/Tenant-Scripts/README.md

 # Tenant-Scripts
 PowerShell Scripts for various functions in a Microsoft Tenant.

-Some of these are my inventions(20%) and most of these are taken from various other clever people's sites and blogs(80%) and then modified to suite my purpose.
+10% of these are my inventions and 90% (inspired/blatantly copied from) other inspiring people/groups and then modified to suite my purpose.

 My inspirations are mentioned below.